The below history is a work in progress. The

 People have inquired as to the development of the Light is Life program.

 It is not presented on this page because of an oversight or a slight to the Eastern Churches.
-It is simply due to a lack of documentation on my part.
+It is simply due to my inability to access primary material on this emblem.